This season, dress up your Christmas centerpieces with something extra special. Here are 3 easy, DIY Christmas centerpieces to try.

 Over to you

 I think I’ll start with candles and cranberries and move my way up to mercury magic.
-Which of these do-it-yourself Christmas centerpieces ideas will you try?
+Which of these DIY Christmas centerpieces ideas will you try?
 Tell us in the comments!